barracel/pytre/README.rst

 ====================================

 Python does not support tail call recursion elimination by design.
-Much has been discussed about that and Guido closed the discussion with a blog post: http://neopythonic.blogspot.com.es/2009/04/tail-recursion-elimination.html
+Much has been talked about that and Guido closed the issue with a blog post: http://neopythonic.blogspot.com.es/2009/04/tail-recursion-elimination.html